vorpalnet/blade/libs/fsmar3/README.md

 }
 ```

-See `AppRouterConfigurationSample.java` in this module for the full auto-generated sample, and `org.vorpal.blade.framework.v3.configuration.RequestSelector` for the condition DSL.
+See `AppRouterConfigurationSample.java` in this module for the full sample (it demonstrates capture-and-carry across a three-state path: ingress → screening → b2bua → registrar); the selector types live in `org.vorpal.blade.framework.v3.configuration.selectors` and the `when` expression syntax is the same one iRouter uses (`org.vorpal.blade.framework.v3.configuration.expressions`).

 ## Don't Overthink It